bayesian-bee/addons/HorizonFisher/README.md

-# A note about HorizonFisher
+# About HorizonFisher

-This version of fisher uses the fishing parameters and calculations that are specific to HorizonXI.
+This is a fork of [fisher](https://gitlab.com/svanheulen/fisher) that uses the fishing parameters and calculations that are specific to HorizonXI.
 It is not complete.
-If you would like to help with development, set `debug_messages` to `true` in horizonfisher/data/Charactername.xml so you can better report aberrant results to Bee.

-In particular, the fish_attack parameter of the rod is different on horizon, and some fish parameters are different.
-I've noted in the `rod_modifiers_by_id` table in data.lua which rod parameters have been fixed for horizon.

-This version also detects when your character is moved, or "zoned-in-place."
-See the bottom of this document for configurations.

-# The original fisher readme.

-## About Fisher

-Fisher is an automatic fishing bot for the fishing mini-game in Final Fantasy XI designed as an addon for [Windower 4](http://windower.net).

-This project is a complete rewrite of my old addon of the same name.

-## Known Issues

-### Private Servers

-~~Fisher **will _NOT_** work on private servers!
-This is due to the fact that private servers do not properly implement the fishing system on the server side.
-There is nothing that can be done to fisher to fix this.
-It's a problem with the server and needs to be fixed there.~~

-NOTE(Bee): =)
+Please report any aberrant behavior, feature requests, or praise to [bayesian.bee@gmail.com](bayesian.bee@gmail.com).

+Horizonfisher also includes GM-evasion functionality that attempts to thwart _some_ bot checks that Horizon GMs perform.
+It is also not complete.

 ### Display of Identified Fish